Jibz06/SafeEmbedGenerator/README.md

 ## Coming Soon

+ * Permissions checker before sending your embed to make sure you are allowed to send embedded links in that channel.
+ * Recently used embeds.
+ * Saved embeds.
  * General settings.
  * Save the last used color.
- * Recently used embeds.
- * Favorite embeds.

 ## Credits